 Garden of Lights, San Diego Botanic Garden

 Twinkling lights wrap the boughs of the beautiful Botanic Garden.
 Pitter down the path (strollers welcome) and feel encircled by the delightful displays.
 More than 125,000 sparkling lights illuminate the flora of this fantastic 37-acre urban oasis each evening––resulting in a truly magical holiday experience.
-Beyond the lights, nightly entertainment includes blues and jazz bands, artisanal pizza and pasta, coffee and treats, Nutcracker displays and on certain evenings holiday carolers, horse-drawn wagon rides, snow for sledding and hot mulled wine.
-Santa will be at the Garden for visits Dec.
-2-23.
+Beyond the lights, nightly entertainment includes blues and jazz bands, delicious food, coffee and marshmallow roasting, Nutcracker displays and on certain evenings, horse-drawn wagon rides, snow for sledding and hot mulled wine.
+Santa will be at the Garden for visits through Dec 23.
 Your family is sure to get into the holiday spirit surrounded by all these fabulous festivities.

 Insider's Tip: The horse-drawn wagon is very popular and an extra fee, so be prepared for a short wait.